 - High-fat dairy—As long as they’re higher in fat and low in sugar, you should be fine to incorporate them sparingly.
 High-fat cheeses, butter, and heavy cream are great low-carb options.

 - Drinks—Water and unsweetened coffee and tea will be your main sources of hydration.
 Bone broth is also a good source of nutrition, and you can occasionally splurge on a small glass of red wine.

-The number one enemies of low carb eating are sugar and starch.
-Which means there are some pretty clear no-nos while on a low carb diet.
+The number one enemies of low-carb eating are sugar and starch.
+This means there are some pretty clear no-nos while on a low-carb diet.